IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 To a Kubernetes cluster, an operator is an application deployed as a workload.
 This specialized application manages another resource, such as another application hosted in Kubernetes.
 An operator manages an *operand* using a set of *managed resources*:

 * Operand: the managed resource that the operator provides as a service
-* Managed resource: the Kubernetes objects that an operator uses to create the operand
+* Managed resources: the Kubernetes objects that an operator uses to create the operand

 Out-of-the-box Kubernetes is good at managing [stateless workloads](https://12factor.net/processes) and these workloads are similar enough that Kubernetes uses the same logic to manage all of them.
 Stateful workloads are more complex and each one is different, requiring custom management.
 Operators provide this custom management for stateful workloads.